Incarnation, are we missing the ultimate purpose for it?

 Promise after Jesus’ death?

 All of the promises transpired as prophesied regarding the earthly life of Jesus.
 But, do we really appreciate the enormity of what was also promised after his death?
-The promise to Jesus was about his resurrection, as in:
+Aside from the promise to Jesus receiving the Holy Spirit at River Jordan as a man/anthropos and be a Passover for the sins of mankind, he was also promised for mankind’s reconciliation and resurrection after death as in:

 1Corinthians 15:21 “For since death came through a man, the resurrection of the dead comes also through a man.”